Logo

 Trina Robbins's illustrations appeared in science fiction fanzines like the Hugo-nominated Habakkuk.

-Trina Robbins left New York for San Francisco in 1970, where she worked at the feminist underground newspaper It Ain't Me, Babe.
+Trina Robbins left New York for San Francisco in 1970, and worked at the feminist underground newspaper It Ain't Me, Babe.

 Trina Robbins became involved in creating outlets for and promoting female comics artists, through projects such as the comics anthology Wimmen's Comix, with which she was involved for twenty years.